 The damage deposit ranges from $100 to $2,000 depending on the level of coverage purchased although other rental agencies may hold up to $5,000 on your credit card.
 The deposit, or the partial amount, will be reimbursed to the client approximately 3 days after the rental is completed.
 Examples of deposit deductions include: returning the vehicle with less gas than it was received, and any fines incurred during the rental, such as parking or speeding tickets.

 Remember that “off road” driving, including river crossings, or driving on the beach is considered a violation of a rental agreement and loss or damages incurred will not be covered by the rental insurance.

 Much like visiting any country, tourists should use extra diligence regarding their belongings and comfort zone.
 We all want to relax on vacay, but keep common sense close at hand.

 Renters are cautioned to be vigilant when parking.
 It is better to pay a little change to a security guard than leave the vehicle unattended.
 Never leave belongings in your car even if it’s locked, especially in view of passersby.
 Unfortunately, item theft from rental cars is one of the main crimes affecting tourists, yet it is easily avoided by taking the appropriate precautions.

 Should a punctured tire require changing, we suggest driving to the nearest gas station or well-lit populated area to do so.
-While Ticos are generally very helpful, do be aware that a few bad apples have deliberately punctured tires as a ploy to rob unsuspecting tourists.
+While Ticos are generally very helpful, do be aware that deliberately punctured tires have been used as a ploy to rob unsuspecting tourists.

-See Driving Tips for Costa Rica for more information on items like reminder road rules, fuel, police, accidents, and other tips for traveling in Costa Rica.
+See the Driving Tips for Costa Rica link on this page for more information on items like reminder road rules, fuel, police, accidents, and other tips for traveling in Costa Rica.